flutter/website/src/docs/development/tools/web-renderers.md

   <script src="main.dart.js" type="application/javascript"></script>
 ```

-Web renderer in Flutter is initialized at engine startup and can not be changed
+The web renderer can't be changed after the Flutter engine startup process
-at runtime after that.
+begins in `main.dart.js`.

 ## Choosing which option to use